Paris Institute for Advanced Study

 The Paris Institute for Advanced Study (Paris IAS, or Institut d'études avancées de Paris) is an international research center that offers fellowships to researchers from all over the world in the field of humanities and social sciences.
 It is also open to other disciplines, in particular the life sciences, for projects in dialogue with the humanities and social sciences.
 The institute was designed to foster high level research, international and interdisciplinary exchanges and the development of new methods and research objects.
-The Paris IAS hosts yearly an average of twenty five researchers for stays of five to ten months.
+The Paris IAS hosts yearly an average of sixty researchers for stays of five to ten months.

+Since 2018, the Institute is headed by Saadi Lahlou, statistician, economist, professor of social psychology at the London School of Economics and Political Science (LSE), and member of the French Academy of Technologies and the Academia Europaea.
+Sociologist Dominique Schnapper chaired the Board of Directors for two terms and was replaced on June 29, 2022, by Bettina Laville [archive], Honorary State Councilor and founder and honorary president of Comité 21.

+The Paris IAS is a member of the French network of Institutes for Advanced Study (RFIEA) and the European network of Institutes for Advanced Studies (NetIAS).

 History

 The Paris IAS was founded in 2008 by the Foundation Maison des Sciences de l'Homme de Paris (FMSH), in collaboration with the École des Hautes Études en Sciences sociales (EHESS) and the École normale supérieure (ENS Paris).
 It was inspired by the Princeton Institute for Advanced Study, founded in 1930, which counted as its fellows well known researchers such as Albert Einstein, Kurt Gödel or Clifford Geertz, and who served as a model for similar IAS that were subsequently created all over the world.
 The Paris IAS became an autonomous institution in 2011, supported by the City of Paris and the Île-de-France Regional authority, the French Ministry for Higher education and Research, as well as Universities and research institutions of the Paris area.

-Since 2013, the Institute has been located at the hôtel de Lauzun, a 17th-century "hôtel particulier", lent by its owner the City of Paris.
-There, the fellows have offices and rooms for their scientific activities (lectures, conferences, etc.).
-The Paris IAS is a member of the French network of Institutes for Advanced Study (RFIEA) and the European network of Institutes for Advanced Studies (NetIAS).
-Its current director is Saadi Lahlou, Chair of Social Psychology at the London School of Economics and Political Science.
-The sociologist Dominique Schnapper is president of the Board of trustees, and the historian Carla Hesse is president of the Scientific advisory board.
+Since 2013, Paris IAS has been located at the hôtel de Lauzun, a 17th-century "hôtel particulier", made available to it by the City of Paris.
+Researchers in residence have access to offices and rooms for organizing conferences and symposiums and are accommodated at the Cité Internationale Universitaire de Paris.